 - Ports: 2x USB-C, 1x USB-A, Micro SD Slot, 3.5mm jack

-Rounding out our list is the Lenovo Chromebook S330.
+Rounding out our list is the Lenovo Chromebook C340.
 Aesthetically speaking, this Chromebook is one of the best looking on the market.
-It’s very minimal and sleek, yet it also packs in some solid performance and specs.
+It’s minimal and sleek, but the 2-in-1 design allows for plenty of creative flexibility.

 - RAM: 4GB